-During the financial year 2017, the Nomination Committee has undertaken the following activities:-
+During the financial year 2018, all the Nomination Committee members had met once and undertaken the following activities:-

-- (i) Assessed the overall effectiveness of the Board, its Committees and the contribution and performance of each individual Director; - (ii) Reviewed the composition of the Board and the Board Committees; - (iii) Assessed the independence of its Independent Directors; - (iv) Reviewed the character, experience, integrity, competence and time commitment of the CEO and Chief Financial Officer; - (v) Reviewed trainings accomplished by the Directors and determined the training needs for each Director: - (vi) Reviewed and recommended to the Board the revised Terms of Reference of the Nomination Committee; - (vii) Assessed and recommended to the Board the re-election of Directors; - (viii) Reviewed and recommended Independent Directors who have served as Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as Independent Non-Executive Director of the Company pursuant to the MCCG; and - (ix) Reviewed the term of office and performance of the Audit Committee and each of its members.
+- (i) Assessed the overall effectiveness of the Board, its Committees and the contribution and performance of each individual Director; - (ii) Reviewed the composition of the Board and the Board Committees; - (iii) Assessed the independence of its Independent Directors; - (iv) Reviewed the character, experience, integrity, competence and time commitment of the CEO and Chief Financial Officer; - (v) Reviewed trainings accomplished by the Directors and determined the training needs for each Director: - (vi) Assessed and recommended to the Board the re-election of Directors: - (vii) Reviewed and recommended Independent Directors who have served as Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as Independent Non-Executive Director of the Company; and - (viii) Reviewed the term of office and performance of the Audit Committee and each of its members.

-The Nomination Committee leads the process for identifying and making recommendation for the Board's approval on suitable candidates for directorship to the Board and members to the Board Committee.
+The Nomination Committee leads the process for identifying and making recommendation for the Board's approval on suitable candidates for directorship to the Board and members to the Board Committees.
 The Nomination Committee may consider engaging external consultants in the identification of potential candidates.